epistemological standpoint; the adopted approach for planning and development

 because of diversification of income sources.

-transformation of the rural habitats in the two major phases; first, after the
+of the rural habitats in the two major phases; first, after the land

-land reformation era and second after the Islamic revolution, associating with
+reformation era and second after the Islamic revolution, associating with the

-chain, locate inevitably rural settlements in the industrial zones which bring
+locate inevitably rural settlements in the industrial zones which bring about

 pendulum immigration and slumming.

 It is worth

 mentioning that, direct and objective state interventions by the development of